M/S Vibran

 According to Page 1 of the archive documents, Vibran was on her way from Valparaiso to Oslo, Norway when war broke out there on Apr.
 9-1940 - diverted to Marseilles.
 A French visitor to my site has told me that she called at Fort-de-France (French West Indies) on Apr.
 21 and was ordered to proceed to Marseilles.
 Released Apr.
 23, provided complying with orders from London-based operating office.
 Going back to the archive document we see that she arrived Marseilles on May 6, proceeding to Algiers later that month.

-Page 1 also shows some of her 1941 voyages, which continue on Page 2.
-Her 1942 voyages also start on the latter document, while the rest are listed on Page 3.
+Page 1 also shows some of her 1941 voyages (it'll be noticed that she had a long stay in Liverpool that year).
+These continue on Page 2, which also has some of her 1942 voyages, while the rest are listed on Page 3.
 See also Page 4.

 J. Rohwer indicates Vibran may have been in the westbound North Atlantic Convoy ON 131 when she was sunk; this is not mentioned in my Norwegian sources.
 He also states the date was early in the morning of Sept.
-23, and this does agree with my Norwegian source, which says the incident was announced on a German radio broadcast on the 24th, with the date 23rd given.
+23, and this does agree with my Norwegian source, which adds the incident was announced on a German radio broadcast on the 24th, with the date 23rd given.
 According to Arnold Hague, Convoy ON 131 departed Liverpool on Sept.
-18, arrived New York Oct.
-4. Vibran was one of the several Norwegian, fast going refrigerator ships, so it's quite likely she was sailing alone when sunk (as can be seen in the above Voyage Record, she usually sailed independently) - besides, she's not listed in this convoy, which is now available to me; see ON 131 in the section naming ships in all ON convoys.
+18 and arrived New York Oct.
+4. Vibran was one of the several Norwegian, fast going refrigerator ships, so it's quite likely she was sailing alone when sunk (as can be seen in the above Voyage Record, she usually sailed independently) - besides, she's not listed in this convoy; please go to ON 131 in the section naming ships in all ON convoys.
 (Convoy will be added to an individual page in due course).

 Crew & Passengers - No survivors: